-Julie Greve entered a major photography competition in 2018 after graduating from Central Saint Martins.
-She won the contest as one of three winners out of over 2000 applicants.
-The initiative was founded by Jonathan Anderson himself, who has a personal fondness for photography and art and wanted to promote young talent.
-Anderson, who directs his namesake label as well as the Spanish luxury brand Loewe, wanted to provide emerging talents with an unprecedented opportunity to showcase their work: the prize was to shoot imagery for JW Anderson’s autumn/winter campaign.
+After graduating from Central Saint Martins, Julie Greve entered a major photography competition in 2018 and emerged as one of the three winners out of over 2000 applicants.
+The initiative was founded by Jonathan Anderson, who has a personal fondness for photography and art, and wanted to promote young talent.
+He aimed to provide emerging talents with an unprecedented opportunity to showcase their work: the prize was to shoot imagery for J.W.
+Anderson’s autumn/winter campaign.
 Greve, along with Simons Finnerty from the US and Yelena Beletskaya from Russia, each created three contrasting visions for the brand.
 Their pictures are now being seen around the world, appearing in print and digital publications.

-After several editorials in Self Service Magazine, i-D, Dazed or Gentlewoman, Greve also had the opportunity to shoot a very unusual commercial for Miu Miu together with Lotta Volkova after her second J.W.
+After several editorials in Self Service Magazine, i-D, Dazed, or Gentlewoman, Greve had the opportunity to shoot a very unusual commercial for Miu Miu together with Lotta Volkova after her second J.W.
 Anderson campaign.

-Not only was Lotta’s styling exceptionally authentic, but the casting, with which Julie Greve always stands out anyway, was no less special.
-Again there were several portraits of different young, local, Danish girls.
-They seem innocent, tender and a bit apathetic or even insecure.
+The casting for this commercial was no less special, as Greve always stands out with her unique and authentic choices.
+Once again, she chose several portraits of different young, local, Danish girls who seem innocent, tender, and a bit apathetic, or even insecure.
 This makes the situation shown more than just a fashion shoot.
-They are real girls, cast from the street or from the photographer’s circle of friends.
+They are real girls, cast from the street, or from the photographer’s circle of friends.
 Not models.
-The girls know nothing about how to act in front of the camera.
-This purity is what Greve skilfully captures and makes us think back to Sofia Coppola’s debut film The Virgin Suicides.
+The girls know nothing about how to act in front of the camera, and this purity is what Greve skillfully captures, making us think back to Sofia Coppola’s debut film, The Virgin Suicides.